lecroy/portfolio2018/bandcamp.md

     <figcaption class="case-study-caption"></figcaption>
   </figure>
   <p class="page-body-copy">
     And that's that!
-I'm sure some of this thinkng is naive to business and/or technical constraints, but knowing only what I know, I think it's a step in the right direction.
+I'm sure some of this thinking is naive to business and/or technical constraints, but knowing only what I know, I think it's a step in the right direction.
 I really enjoyed thinking through this!
 Cheers.
   </p>
   <nav class="case-study-end-nav">
     <a href="/" class="case-study-previous-link">